-- 1.10.5.1 Refer to current instrument method for gas chromatograph and headspace analyzer analysis parameters. - 1.10.5.2 Analysis method must be stored centrally (hardcopy and/or electronically) each time the method is updated.
+- 1.10.5.1 Refer to current instrument method for gas chromatograph and headspace analyzer analysis parameters. - Analysis method must be stored centrally (hardcopy and/or electronically) each time the method parameters are updated.

 1.11 CRITERIA FOR ACCEPTANCE OF DATA